-This year at TEDMED, the Foundation is giving the TEDMED Community a sneak peak of a forthcoming anthology of short stories by some of today’s most thought-provoking futurist and fiction writers.
-This inventive book, titled Take Us to a Better Place: Stories of Health, Hope, and Healing, offers a creative way for readers to imagine what a healthy future might look like.
+This year at TEDMED, the Foundation is giving the TEDMED Community a sneak peek of a forthcoming anthology of short stories by some of today’s most thought-provoking futurist and fiction writers.
+This inventive book, titled Take Us to a Better Place: Stories, offers a creative way for readers to imagine what a healthy future might look like.
 The stories explore some of the opportunities and risks that reside in that future.
 As Michael Painter from RWJF observed, “The invitation to these amazing writers was a broad one, without real requirements.
 Well, just one: use your imaginations and make us think.
 Help us imagine what a Culture of Health might be.”

 We are excited that the Foundation is sharing a glimpse into this imaginative look at a future Culture of Health.
 Not only will we learn more about six of the stories, but we will meet five of the short story authors.
 The five authors will be with us this year to provoke conversation about the topics and themes of their stories.
 Below, we’re teasing you with just a bit about each of the stories we will share at TEDMED this year – we hope they spark some inspiration about a Culture of Health!
 If you’re joining us at TEDMED this year, we can’t wait for you to meet the authors, engage in conversation about their work and visions, and read a preview of their story.

-Take Us to a Better Place: Stories of Health, Hope, and Healing will be released Spring 2019.
+Take Us to a Better Place: Stories will be released in January 2020.
 Sign up to explore this collection of new, original stories: https://rwjf.ws/2S0STb0

 “The Flotilla at Bird Island,” Mike McClelland